akashmjn/akashmjn.github.io/index.md

 <!-- I've written about this incredible experience here. -->

 Professionally thus far, i've most enjoyed being a good teammate, and contributing to design and engineering of products that make magic.
-You can find more details in my CV.
+You can find more details on my [CV](/CV/03_2023.pdf).

 If you're curious, carry on to read a brief ramble about my unconventional career arc thus far :)